 I’d recommend staying away from it as it isn’t very close to the natural diet of a fish.

-Other Treats You Can Feed Instead of Gel Food/Pellets
+Other Treats You Can Feed Instead of Gel Food/Pellets/Flakes

-There is a LOT to be said for the professional fish nutritionist who made your brand of pellets.
+There is a LOT to be said for the professional fish nutritionist who made your brand of good goldfish food.

 They’re made to sustain your goldfish for the rest of its life.